Tayoso/pre-commit-hooks/README.md

 Some hooks are specific to programming languages other than Python and R. However, most of these hooks can be used in generic projects to check other non-specific programming scripts.

-- Code autoformatting
+- Code analysis
   - R: lintr
   - Python: pylint
-- Code quality and styling
+- Code quality and styling (automated)
   - R: styler, tidyverse_style
   - Python: black, flake8